 Once you’ve created your account, you’ll see a confirmation screen with your new Gmail address:

 Click on the Continue button to configure your security and privacy settings.
 Now click on the grid of squares in the top right-hand corner to access a list of all the Google services available to you:

 Click on the YouTube icon (the red play button) to access YouTube.
 Click the Sign In button on the top right: your Gmail account will be linked to a YouTube account and you’ll be ready to go:

 Setting Up Your Channel

-Next you’ll need to set up your channel.
-Click in the Your Channel link in the left hand menu in YouTube.
-You’ll be prompted to state what name you’ll use for your channel:
+Next, you’ll need to set up your channel.
+Click in the Your Channel link in the left-hand menu in YouTube.
+You’ll be prompted to enter the name of your channel:

 Now you’ll see your channel:

 Spend some time adding channel art (images) and a description.
 Want to create your own graphics for your banner?
 Canva is a free tool that’s extremely popular for graphic design.
 Check out our guide to using Canva on The Edublogger.

 You have two options for uploading video to YouTube:

 - By connecting your video editing software or recording device to your YouTube account.